brodycj/cordova-sqlite-evplus-legacy-attach-detach-free/README.md

 ## Announcements

-- Support for reading BLOB values (from pre-populated databases) for Android and iOS
+- Support for reading BLOB values (from pre-populated databases) for Android/iOS/macOS
 - ATTACH/DETACH is now supported as described below.
 - Windows 10 UWP is now supported by this version
 - Added simple sql batch query function
 - Added echo test function to verify installation of this plugin
-- Pre-populated database support for Android, iOS, ~~and Windows (TBD BROKEN)~~, usage described below
+- Pre-populated database support for Android, iOS, macOS, ~~and Windows (TBD BROKEN)~~, usage described below
-- All iOS operations are now using background processing (reported to resolve intermittent problems with cordova-ios@4.0.1)
 - Published [brodybits / Cordova-quick-start-checklist](https://github.com/brodybits/Cordova-quick-start-checklist) and [brodybits / Cordova-troubleshooting-guide](https://github.com/brodybits/Cordova-troubleshooting-guide)
-- REGEXP is now supported for Android and iOS platforms.
+- REGEXP is now supported for Android/iOS/macOS platforms.
 - This version has the following improvement(s):
-  - iOS version can now handle all UNICODE characters, using URI encoding as a workaround for [Cordova bug CB-9435](https://issues.apache.org/jira/browse/CB-9435).
+  - iOS/macOS version can now handle all UNICODE characters, using URI encoding as a workaround for [Cordova bug CB-9435](https://issues.apache.org/jira/browse/CB-9435).
   - Multi-part transactions API (described below)
   - TBD *missing in this version*: ~~Error result with proper Web SQL `code` member and `sqliteCode` as reported by the SQLite C library (Android/iOS)~~
   - flat JSON interface between Javascript and native parts
   - *optional*: transaction sql chunking, which can be enabled by changing the `MAX_SQL_CHUNK` value in SQLitePlugin.js
 - A version with support for web workers is available at: [litehelpers / Cordova-sqlite-evplus-legacy-workers-free](https://github.com/litehelpers/Cordova-sqlite-evplus-legacy-workers-free)
-- All iOS operations are now using background processing (reported to resolve intermittent problems with cordova-ios@4.0.1)
 - Published [brodybits / Cordova-quick-start-checklist](https://github.com/brodybits/Cordova-quick-start-checklist) and [brodybits / Cordova-troubleshooting-guide](https://github.com/brodybits/Cordova-troubleshooting-guide)
 - PhoneGap Build is now supported through the npm package: http://phonegap.com/blog/2015/05/26/npm-plugins-available/ (Android/iOS ONLY)
 - [MetaMemoryT / websql-promise](https://github.com/MetaMemoryT/websql-promise) now provides a Promises-based interface to both Web SQL and this plugin
-- iOS version is now fixed to override the correct pluginInitialize method and should work with recent versions of iOS
 - Fixes to work with PouchDB by [@nolanlawson](https://github.com/nolanlawson)

 ## Highlights